VishnuRaghuram94/LIVID/README.md

 # INSTALLATION:

 Please see the [PREREQUISITES](#PREREQUISITES) section for all the tools required to run LIVID.
-For ease of use, I recommended you install LIVID using [Conda](https://conda.io/en/latest/). ( COMING SOON )
+For ease of use, I recommended you install LIVID using [Conda](https://conda.io/en/latest/).
+LIVID will be uploaded to Bioconda soon.

-	conda create -n livid -c bioconda livid conda activate livid
+	conda create -n livid -c vishnuraghuram94 livid conda activate livid

 This will install all necessary dependencies EXCEPT Usearch.